The INTP Personality Type

 INTPs are philosophical innovators, fascinated by logical analysis, systems, and design.
 They are preoccupied with theory, and search for the universal law behind everything they see.
 They want to understand the unifying themes of life, in all their complexity.

 INTPs are detached, analytical observers who can seem oblivious to the world around them because they are so deeply absorbed in thought.
-They spend much of their time focused internally: exploring concepts, making connections, and seeking understanding.
+They spend much of their time in their own heads: exploring concepts, making connections, and seeking understanding of how things work.
 To the Architect, life is an ongoing inquiry into the mysteries of the universe.

 INTPs present a cool exterior but are privately passionate about reason, analysis, and innovation.
 They seek to create complex systems of understanding to unify the principles they've observed in their environments.
 Their minds are complicated and active, and they will go to great mental lengths trying to devise ingenious solutions to interesting problems.